Valencia, Negros Oriental: History

-In 2007, its Municipal Police Station which is under the Negros Oriental Provincial Police Office (NOPPO) headed by Senior Superintendent Melvin Ramon Buenafe) was adjudged the “Municipal Police Station of 2007” in the best unit awards category, and the best town police station in the Central Visayas (General order number 110 dated January 22, 2008).
+In 2007, its Municipal Police Station which is under the Negros Oriental Provincial Police Office (NOPPO) headed by Senior Superintendent Melvin Ramon Buenafé) was adjudged the “Municipal Police Station of 2007” in the best unit awards category, and the best town police station in the Central Visayas (General order number 110 dated January 22, 2008).

 Geography

 Valencia occupies an area of 14749 ha, 35% of which are classified as plains.
 The town is 65% mountainous, with elevation averaging from 200 to 500 m above sea level, with the top of Mount Talinis at an elevation of 1903 m along the municipal southern boundary.
 The climate in the municipality is relatively cool, especially at higher elevations.

+Valencia is 10 km west of provincial capital Dumaguete and 7 km from Bacong.

 The region is also the most critical watershed area of Negros Oriental, providing abundant drinking water to Valencia and its neighboring municipalities.

 Barangays

-The town is politically subdivided into 24 barangays.
+Valencia is politically subdivided into 24 barangays.
+Each barangay consists of puroks and some have sitios.